 Click here to send your email to the AT&T and WarnerMedia officials.
 (For Outlook and other email clients that require semicolon separation of addresses.)

 This email will open in your email browser because AT&T and WarnerMedia officials are blocking normal form emails sent through the Florida Family Association email server.
 If the above link does not open in your email browser or if the email is returned to you please prepare an email using the suggested subject line, content and email addresses provided below.
 Please feel free to change the wording.

 Suggested subject line:

-Many people will encourage advertisers to drop Chad if it promotes Islamist false narrative.
+I will urge companies not to advertise on Chad if it pushes false narrative.